e271828e/Flight.jl/docs/notes/design/framework_spec.md

   `Real` *type* parameters follow the scalar: value parameters pin, being structure rather than number (`Ranged{Float64, -1, 1}` walks to `Ranged{Dual, -1, 1}`; the bounds are not scalars to re-type).
-The companion obligation is **constructibility at the walked type** — a Tier-1 type must be buildable at the activation scalar — and the `Dual` probe enforces it by
+The companion obligation is **constructibility at the walked type** — a walked type must be buildable at the activation scalar — and the `Dual` probe enforces it by
   construction: it builds real values, so a type whose constructor cannot accept them detonates at the probe with its own name in the message.
-On discrete producers the walk pins wholesale — the Tier-3 exemption (§9.2), now enforced by the typing rule rather than spelled in a signature (tier is known from declaration shape, §13.5).
+On discrete producers the walk pins wholesale — the discrete exemption (§9.2), now enforced by the typing rule rather than spelled in a signature (tier is known from declaration shape, §13.5).
 During a generic sweep, gated-off discrete producers hold their `Float64` values, consumers gather mixed